micrometreuk/micrometreuk.github.io/README.md

 ```

-## Server/droplet side this is configured and ready. only for refrence
+## Server/droplet side this is configured and ready. only for reference

 Creat dirctories from home ie ~/